-Mathematics Foundation - MAF1

-This is a course designed for students who find Mathematics and Numeracy challenging.
+Mathematics Foundation - MAF1 (go back to Contents) This is a course designed for students who find Mathematics and Numeracy challenging.
 Students will work on improving their Functional Mathematics.
 Students in this course will also need to work towards their Numeracy Co-requisite and will be given support for this.
 Topics include: Numeracy and Functional Mathematics.
 Location and Navigation, Measurement and Chance and Data.

-Internal External UE Reading UE Writing Endorsement 10 No Prerequisites: Students will be selected at the recommendation of the HOF Mathematics based on the Year 10 Mathematics performance.
-Where does this s lead: Level 1 N lathematics.
-Note: This course Note: This course does not usually have a Level 2 pathway.
-Parental Contribution: Nil Days out of School: Nil
+Internal External UE Reading UE Writing Endorsement 10 No Prerequisites: Students will be selected at the recommendation of the HOF Mathematics based on their Year 10 Mathematics performance.
+Where does this lead: Level 1 Mathematics.

+Note: This course does not have a Level 2 pathway.

+Estimated Parental Contribution: Nil

+Days out of School: Nil

 Media Studies - MED 1

+(go back to Contents)

 Students will explore a variety of media concepts and theories while viewing, writing, and creating their own media product.
 Students will analyse social media and explore social issues relevant to us today.
 They will consider the role the media has in their own lives and the lives of others, as well as how media creators represent, shape, and influence groups of people, communities, and human behaviours.

+Internal External UE Reading UE Writing Endorsement

+10 5 Yes

+Prerequisites: Satisfactory completion of Year 10 English and/or Media Studies or at the discretion of the Teacher in Charge of Media Studies.

+Where does this lead: Level 2 Media Studies

+Estimated Parental Contribution: Nil